Shutterstock: Computer vision

 Shutterstock has developed a number of tools utilizing a "convolutional neural network" that it created to help with reverse image search technology.
-The network is "essentially a computer system that is trained to recognize images – there are millions of specific items such as cats, bicycles, the night sky – and pull up the most relevant photos."
+The network is "essentially a computer system that is trained to recognize images—there are millions of specific items such as cats, bicycles, the night sky—and pull up the most relevant photos."
 It "breaks down the key components of a photo numerically, drawing from its pixel data instead of metadata that is pulled from those tags and keywords."

 In March 2016, Shutterstock debuted its Reverse Image Search tool.
 According to Entrepreneur, with the tool "users can upload an image, either from Shutterstock or another source, and the tool will call up images that look like and have a similar feel to the original photo."
 The reverse image search allows users to not just search by keywords, but to also find images based on "color schemes, mood, or shapes."
 Later that month, the firm debuted its Similar Search and Discovery tools, with the "similar search" option provided beneath photos on its website.

+AI Image Generator

+Shutterstock also offers an online service for generating images, based on DALL-E 2.